Beating GPT-4 with Open Source

 There are many other ways we could decide to structure the output using Outlines.
 We might, for example, want to have the function call be output in JSON, or as YAML if we thought that might be preferred.
 You can visit the Outlines repository for more detailed examples.

-One might assume that constraining the output in this way could adversely effect the performance of the model on a given task.
+One might assume that constraining the output in this way could adversely affect the performance of the model on a given task.
 However, in multiple experiments we have found that structured generation notably improves model performance on many evaluation tasks, and offers other benefits as well.
 This does not appear to be the case with function calling, as there are multiple cases where GPT-4 models perform worse on function calling tasks when using the function calling interface as opposed to using traditional prompting methods.
 We will be exploring this in more detail in a future post.

 Berkeley Function Calling Leaderboard (BFCL)